iAPX/minipavi-fwk/docs/en/Actions.md

 Shortly, this (new) Controller will indicate where is the input area on-screen, the expected format of the input area, the allowed function keys that Minipavi should accept from the user.
 Some informations are

-## Which Actions are provided by minipavi-fwk
+## Which Actions are provided by MiniPaviFwk
 - AccueilAction : startup Action for new user and also when switching service (see SwitchServiceAction), could also serve to switch from a VideotexController to XML managed by XMLController or a derivative, or to come back to the homepage.

 - ControllerAction : transfer control to a new Controller by it's full name, outputting what its `public function ecran(): string` returns.